 1. It's Not Mobile-Friendly

-Over 60% of web traffic comes from mobile devices.
-If your site doesn't work well on phones and tablets — tiny text, buttons too small to tap, horizontal scrolling — you're frustrating the majority of your visitors.
+Over 60% of web traffic comes from mobile.
+If your site doesn't work well on phones and tablets (tiny text, buttons too small to tap, horizontal scrolling), you're frustrating the majority of visitors.
 Google also uses mobile-friendliness as a ranking factor.

 2. It Looks Like It Was Built Five Years Ago

-Web design trends evolve quickly.
-If your site still has stock photos with text overlays, parallax scrolling effects, or a design that screams "2019," it signals to visitors that your business might be equally outdated.
+Web design trends move fast.
+If your site still has stock photos with text overlays, heavy parallax effects, or a look that screams "2019", it signals your business might be equally outdated.
 First impressions form in 0.05 seconds.

 3. Your Bounce Rate Is High

-If analytics show that visitors are leaving your site within seconds, something is wrong.
-Common culprits include slow load times, confusing navigation, or content that doesn't match what people expected to find.
+If analytics show visitors leaving within seconds, something is wrong.
+Common culprits: slow load times, confusing navigation, or content that doesn't match what people expected.

 4. You're Embarrassed to Share the URL

-This one's simple.
-If you hesitate before including your website on a business card, in an email signature, or in a conversation, that hesitation is telling you something.
+Simple one.
+If you hesitate before putting your website on a business card, in an email signature, or in conversation, that hesitation is telling you something.
 Your website should be something you're proud to show off.

 5. Your Business Has Outgrown Your Site

-You've added services, expanded your team, or shifted your target market — but your website still reflects who you were three years ago.
-When your site doesn't accurately represent what you do, it confuses potential customers.
+You've added services, expanded your team, or shifted your market, but your site still reflects who you were three years ago.
+When it doesn't represent what you do, it confuses potential customers.

 6. It's Hard to Update

-If making a simple text change requires calling a developer (or worse, you've stopped updating altogether because it's too complicated), your site is holding your business back.
-A modern website should be easy for your team to maintain.
+If a simple text change requires calling a developer (or you've stopped updating because it's too complicated), your site is holding your business back.
+A modern website should be easy to maintain.

 7. It's Not Generating Leads